-- Chewing gum is not allowed in the elementary building at any time. - Rolling backpacks are not allowed.
+- Chewing gum is not allowed in the elementary building at any time. - Rolling backpacks are not allowed. - Nothing that gives the appearance or sound of a weapon should be brought to school.

 E.4.3 Failure to Respect the Diverse Christian Academy Community